Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-Request For Information (RFI) — 7 Strategies for Better Deals
+Request For Information (RFI) in Procurement — Definition & Template

-- Request for information or RFI is the process of collecting data from your list of potential suppliers.
+- Request for information (RFI) is the process of collecting details from suppliers before the procurement manager formally sources products or services.

-- The RFI is crucial for gathering supplier information and establishing an accurate procurement database.
+- Request for information (RFI) is crucial for gathering supplier information and establishing an accurate procurement database.

-- The RFI helps procurement teams assess the suppliers’ capabilities in fulfilling the company’s goals and objectives.
+- The Request for information (RFI) helps procurement teams assess the suppliers’ capabilities in fulfilling the company’s goals and objectives.

 What is a Request for Information?